Greenlight to Freedom Book Discussion with Co-Author Casey Lartigue, EdM, & Mahalia Gayle, PhD

 Songbun is the system of ascribed status used in North Korea.
 Based on the political, social, and economic background of one's direct ancestors as well as the behavior of their relatives, songbun is used to classify North Korean citizens into three primary castes, core, wavering, and hostile, in addition to approximately fifty sub-classifications, and determine whether an individual is trusted with responsibilities, is given opportunities within North Korea, or even receives adequate food.
 Songbun affects access to educational and employment opportunities and it particularly determines whether a person is eligible to join North Korea's ruling party, the Workers' Party of Korea.

-Your HCS membership supports our Mission!
+Your membership supports our Mission!

 Current Full-time Student Membership price is $0.00.